 Why should I trade with direct quotes?

-Direct quotes are very easy to calculate.
+Both the direct quote and indirect quote are very useful in trading.
+When it comes to using direct quotes, are very easy to calculate.
 There’s 0 math involved in finding out how much you have to deposit and how much payout you will receive.

 Why are indirect quotes hard?